imnp/pygestalt/docs/pages/tutorials/arduinonodeprimer.md

 ### Introduction
 In this tutorial, we will walk you step-by-step through the process of creating an Arduino-based _physical node_ and a complementary Python-based _virtual node_.
 By the end of the tutorial, you will be able to write firmware for your own custom nodes, and then import and interact with them from any Python program.

-We're going to start with a few basic examples that touch on various aspects of the framework:
+We're going to start with two basic examples that touch on various aspects of the framework:
 1. Turn on and off the built-in LED from a Python program.
-2. Blink the LED a certain number of times, and cause the Python program to wait until complete.
-3. Do some arithmatic on the Arduino, and return the result.
+1. Do some arithmatic on the Arduino, and return the result.

 ### Materials